jpromanonet/jpromanonet/README.template.md

 [![Linktree Badge](https://img.shields.io/badge/Linktree-Profile-informational?style=flat&logo=linktree&logoColor=white&color=0D76A8)](https://linktr.ee/jpromanonet)
 [![Wakatime Badge](https://wakatime.com/badge/user/fc26cab3-6e59-45b5-8005-1a093d31f6b1.svg)](https://wakatime.com/@fc26cab3-6e59-45b5-8005-1a093d31f6b1)

 👋 Hello!
-I'm Juan, a software engineer and leader with experience as a former CTO of two companies.
+I'm Juan, a software engineer, writer, teacher and leader with experience as a former CTO of two companies.
 My goal is to drive team success by creating innovative solutions. 💻

-With expertise in Java, Python (including Django), Java, C#, C++, and JavaScript (Node, React, Angular, Vue), I have the ability to generate creative ideas and optimize challenging projects. ⚙️
+With expertise in Java, Python (including Django), C++, and JavaScript (Node, React, Angular, Vue), I have the ability to generate creative ideas and optimize challenging projects. ⚙️

 I've contributed to impactful projects and I'm excited to join a new team, take on challenges, and create solutions together.
 Let's chat! 🚀